sean1292/cse185-spring18-week1/CSE185_Week1_PartI.md

 ls -lh
 ```

 Answer the <font color="blue">i>Clicker question</font> about the file sizes.
 When you get to this point, please wait for others to catch up before starting section 2.
-You can start the assigned reading (see the course website) if
+You can start the assigned reading (see the README for this repository) if
 you’d like.

 <blockquote>